 The patient care team will perform an oral examination on you that includes x-rays.
 Based on the results of the exam, the team will create and communicate a plan that includes extraction of the teeth at Oral & Maxillofacial Surgical Consultants.
 At this exam, you will be invited to ask questions about your specific extraction surgery and discuss your expectations.
 Drs.
 Omlie, Haas, Gulbrandsen, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, and Spanel are experienced, well-trained, and licensed, and will work with you to determine the best anesthetic option for you.

 Your surgery will occur in our operating suites, using state-of-the-art monitoring equipment.
-During surgery, your surgeon will extract the teeth while you are under local anesthesia, laughing gas, or general anesthesia.
+During surgery, your surgeon will extract the teeth while you are under local anesthesia, laughing gas, or IV sedation.
 Once the teeth have been removed, your gums will be stitched shut.
 Depending on your specific situation, the time you are in surgery will vary and your surgeon will be able to explain that to you after your exam.

 Some patients experience mild discomfort and swelling after their teeth are removed, which is expected.
 Your surgeon will guide you regarding what to expect during your recovery and how to adjust your diet and lifestyle, if needed.
 You will also go home with a post-operative kit that has instructions and any prescriptions you might need.